vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 Crypto can massively help in cross border payments as it is Peer-to-peer and does not require any centralised authority to verify that.
 Instead, all the members of the chain can verify the transactions and are rewarded with a piece of the pie for their work - called mining.
 As of now, _most_ popular cryptocurrencies are based on this fundamental principle.

-# Why India can't "ban" crypto
+# Why India shouldn't "ban" crypto

 1. It is not feasible to ban as anyone can very easily hold massive amounts of wealth in crypto \[pseudo-anonymously\] all secured with a long passphrase
 2. A lot of startups, researchers, founders would leave India if they are restricted